gustycooper/gustycooper.github.io/labs/labs_lab01_00.md

 ## First Java Programming Lab

 The First Java Programming Lab is your first chance to solve problems with Java.
 The problems in this lab are not too difficult

+## Programming Contest

+To receive maximum points on this lab, submit a solution to [Programming Contest](/gustycooper.github.io/programmingContest) Problem A - Adding Doubles.

 ##  Submission Requirements